 - In retirement a balanced fund allows you to take systematic withdrawals while maintaining an appropriate asset allocation easily.
 This approach may work well for those who have one account to draw from, such as $100,000 in an IRA where they want to take out $400 a month.

 - Sometimes the fees in a balanced fund will be a bit higher than if you choose your individual index funds because the fund management team is doing the work of selecting the underlying mix of stocks and bonds and changing it as needed.

 - Within the balanced fund, you cannot choose how much is in what type of stocks, such as international, small cap, large cap; or what type of bonds, such as government, corporate or high yields.
 Of course, the whole point of the balanced fund is that someone else is making those asset class choices for you.

 - As your portfolio size grows larger during your accumulation phase, if you have investments across numerous different types of accounts it may make sense to locate certain investment types, such as bonds, within your tax-deferred retirement accounts, while locating stocks in your non-retirement brokerage accounts.
 You cannot do this with a balanced fund as the same fund owns both bonds and stocks.

-- In your retirement phase if you have a larger portfolio size and numerous types of accounts you may want to use a bond ladder so that the bond portion of your portfolio lines up in each account with the amount of withdrawals you will need from that account.
+- In your retirement phase, if you have a larger portfolio size and numerous types of accounts, you may want to use a bond ladder so that the bond portion of your portfolio lines up in each account with the number of withdrawals you will need from that account.
 You will not be able to do this with a balanced fund.